September 29, 2010

 New York authorities blocked off the street passing the site of the proposed Islamic cultural centre, a short walk away from Ground Zero.

 Mounted police and dog units patrolled the streets, keeping the protests separated in two pens a distance away from the site of the former World Trade Center.
+The question of building a mosque and cultural centre so close to the scene of the devastation of the 2001 attacks has inflamed passions across US society.

 The competing protests attracted people from many different groups, from anti-war activists to Hell's Angels, former US Marines to Buddhists.